Human health and disease

 - The School of Medicine in Trinity College is a member of EuroLife, a consortium of leading European medical schools that aims to enhance research and training in the medical sciences that underpin developments in human healthcare.

-- The Human health and; disease degree programme is linked with the Biomedicine Bachelor's programme at the prestigious Karolinska Insititutet in Stockholm Sweden.
-Through a formal ERASMUS exchange agreement, Human health & disease students can, on a competitive basis, avail of the opportunity to complete their final year project in Stockholm in one of the institute's leading laboratories.
+Through a formal ERASMUS exchange agreement, students can, on a competitive basis, avail of the opportunity to complete their final year project in Stockholm or Gottingen in a leading international laboratory.

 Specific Entry Requirements